Towards Better Accuracy-efficiency Trade-offs: Divide and Co-training: Related works

-\paragraph{Collaborative learning} Originally, collaborative learning is an umbrella term in education, which refers to a variety of educational approaches involving joint intellectual effort by students, or students and teachers together~\cite{smith1992collaborative}.
-It was formally introduced in deep learning by~\cite{2018_NIPS_CDNN}, which was used to describe the simultaneous training of multiple classifier heads of the same network.
-However, according to its original definition, many works involving two or more models learning together can also be called collaborative learning, \eg, deep mutual learning (DML)~\cite{2018_CVPR_DML}, co-training~\cite{1998_CO, 2018_QiaoSZWY18}, mutual mean-teaching~\cite{2020_ICLR_MMT}, cooperative learning~\cite{2017_Coop}, knowledge distillation~\cite{2015_HintonKD}, \etc. Although they have different names, their core idea is similar, \ie, enhancing the performance of one or all models by training them with some peers or teachers.
-They inspire the co-training part of our work.
+\paragraph*{Collaborative learning} Collaborative learning refers to a variety of educational approaches involving the joint intellectual effort by students, or students and teachers together~\cite{smith1992collaborative}.
+It was formally introduced in deep learning by~\cite{2018_NIPS_CDNN}, which was used to describe the simultaneous training of multiple classifier heads of a network.
+Actually, according to its original definition, many works involving two or more models learning together can also be called collaborative learning, \eg, DML~\cite{2018_CVPR_DML}, co-training~\cite{1998_CO, 2018_QiaoSZWY18}, mutual mean-teaching (MMT)~\cite{2020_ICLR_MMT}, cooperative learning~\cite{2017_Coop}, knowledge distillation~\cite{2015_HintonKD}.
+Their core idea is similar, \ie, enhancing the performance of one or all models by training them with some peers or teachers.
+They inspire our co-training algorithm.